 You may decide to become a landlord when you inherit a house, or when you move and let your former home.
-There is an attractive tax incentive for letting a former home (see Former home), but from 1 April 2016 you will need to pay an extra 3% Stamp Duty Land Tax (SDLT) charge when you acquire a second home without disposing of the first property (see Acquisition).
-This will also apply when you buy property in order to let it.
+There is an attractive tax incentive for letting a former home (see Former home), but you need to pay a supplementary 3% land tax charge when you acquire a second home without disposing of the first property (see Acquisition).
+This also applies when you buy residential property in the UK in order to let it, if you already have a home.

-An investment in let property can create a second income stream for you or your spouse or civil-partner (see Joint owners).
-Some people hold property to provide an alternative fund for retirement and let it in the meantime.
+An investment in let property can create a second income stream for you or your spouse or civil partner (see Joint owners).
+Some people hold property to provide an alternative fund for retirement and let the property in the meantime.